-1) These general conditions shall apply to all supplies of products and services (hereinafter "the Product") from TORA A/S, unless otherwise agreed in writing.
+1) These general conditions apply to all deliveries of products and services (hereinafter referred to as "the product") from TORA A/S (Hereafter TORA), unless otherwise agreed in writing.

-2) The current general conditions shall apply with any sales and/or delivery contract between TORA A/S and the customer (hereinafter "the Contract").
-In the event of non-conformities or discrepancies between the Contract and these general conditions, the Contract shall take preference.
+2) These general conditions apply together with a sale and/or delivery agreement between TORA and the buyer (hereinafter referred to as "the Contract").
+In the event of deviations or inconsistencies between the agreement and these general conditions, the agreement shall prevail.

-Only the information and data included in the Contract and/or the general conditions are binding on TORA A/S. All information and data contained in product brochures, price lists or any other document are only binding to the extent that these are explicitly incorporated into or explicitly referred to in the Contract.
+Only information and data included in the Contract and/or these general conditions are binding for TORA.
+All information and data contained in product brochures, price lists or any other document are only binding to the extent that these are explicitly incorporated into or explicitly referred to in the Contract.

-All drawings and technical specifications concerning a product supplied by TORA A/S shall remain the property of TORA A/S. Such drawings or technical specifications can only be used for what was the purpose of the transfer and these may not - without TORA's written consent - be copied, handed over or otherwise passed on or disclosed to third parties.
+All drawings and technical specifications relating to a product supplied by TORA A/S, shall remain the property of TORA A/S. Such drawings or technical specifications may only be used for what was the purpose of the transfer and these may not - without TORA's written consent - be copied, handed over or otherwise passed on or disclosed to third parties.

-1) Delivery shall take place by the date stated in the Contract at the latest.
-If no delivery date is agreed, delivery shall take place on a date deemed to be reasonable by TORA.
+1) Delivery shall take place be the delivery date stated in the Contract.
+If no delivery date has been agreed, delivery shall take place within a reasonable time.

-2) Should a delivery from TORA be delayed, and TORA receives notification of the same from the Customer, or if TORA expects to be unable to deliver the product on the agreed date, TORA shall notify the Customer accordingly, stating the reason for the delay along with an additional period of reasonable duration within which delivery will be made.
+2) If a delivery from TORA is delayed, or if TORA expects to be unable to deliver the product by the agreed delivery time, TORA must notify the buyer without undue delay.
+In this connection, TORA must specify an additional period of reasonable duration within which delivery will take place.

-3) The Customer has no other rights arising from such delay as referred to in item 2.
+3) The Customer has no other rights arising from such delay than indicated in 1) and 2).

-4) Should the Customer expect to be unable to receive the product on the agreed delivery date, the Customer shall notify TORA without undue delay, stating the reason and giving a date when it will be possible to receive the delivery.
+4) In the event that the Customer expects to be unable to receive the product on the agreed delivery date, the Customer shall notify TORA without undue delay, stating the reason and giving a date when the Customer can take delivery.

 5) In the event of failure on the part of the Customer to receive a delivery, TORA can define a reasonable period within which the Customer shall take delivery.
-If the Customer fails to take delivery within that period, TORA can cancel the Contract in whole or part.
-Furthermore, TORA is fully entitled in any circumstances to conventional compensation equivalent to 10% of the Contract value.
-In the event of TORA incurring a loss of more than 10% of the Contract value, the Customer shall indemnify TORA for such a loss.
+If the Customer fails to take delivery within that period, TORA can cancel the Contract in whole or partly and demand compensation for the losses and costs caused by the buyer's delay to TORA.

-6) Should the Customer fail to receive the delivery by the agreed delivery date, it shall pay that part of the purchase price that falls due on the delivery date as if delivery had taken place.
-TORA shall ensure that the product is stored at the Customer's expense and risk.
+6) If the buyer does not receive the delivery at the time of delivery, the buyer must pay the part of the purchase price that is due at the time of delivery, as if delivery had taken place.
+TORA must ensure that the product is stored at the buyer's expense and risk.

-1) Unless otherwise agreed, the purchase price shall be payable on the delivery date.
+1) Unless otherwise agreed, the purchase price shall be payable on the day of delivery.